62Q.75 Prompt payment required.

 Subd.
 2. Claims payments. (a) This section applies to clean claims submitted to a health plan company or third-party administrator for services provided by any:

-(1) health care provider, except a provider licensed under chapter 151;
+(1) health care provider, as defined in section 62Q.74, but does not include a provider licensed under chapter 151;

 (2) home health care provider, as defined in section 144A.43, subdivision 4; or